Common pitfalls with GpsGate Scripting

 Explain what you actually expected and why!

 We’re constantly building on our scripting capabilities.
-Therefore, please let us know, if you would like to have some new features, explaining how that could help your customers, to be more profitable.
+Therefore, please let us know if you would like to have a new feature.
+Be sure to explain how it would help your customers be more profitable.

-Should you see unexpected behavior of our platform, please state how the behavior doesn’t match our documentation, (see “1”) and send one or several screen dumps to email@example.com:
+Should you see unexpected behavior of our platform, please state how the behavior doesn’t match our documentation, (see “1”) and send one or several screen dumps to firstname.lastname@example.org including:

 - The problematic track point highlighted, (see “2”) and its data found in “Exposed objects and test values”, (see “4”).